 As the Creative Director at Omnis, I am responsible for all products of our creative processes, such as Branding and Design strategy and visuals and all User Experience products, which include market and user research, product strategy documents, and usability studies.

 Can you describe your day-to-day as an art director?

-I begin my daily routine reviewing the tasks for the day and their priority.
-Some of the tasks are ongoing tasks of a client’s project, some are for our internal needs here at Omnis, such as marketing materials or website maintenance.
-I then supervise our team’s progress, take care of its needs and make sure tasks are distributed effectively.
+I begin my daily routine by reviewing the tasks for the day and their priority.
+Some of the tasks are ongoing tasks of a client’s project; some are for our internal needs here at Omnis, such as marketing materials or website maintenance.
+I then supervise our team’s progress, take care of its needs, and make sure tasks are distributed effectively.
 I also work hands-on on our various projects.